 We're not talking about waist-cinching of the extreme variety, but French women always make sure that their figure is in some way in check—even when wearing loose-fitting clothes.
-Blogger Aria Di Bari provides an excellent example: A shapeless tunic gets the right treatment by this nonchalantly knotted belt.
+Blogger Aria Di Bari has is just right here with her belted tunic over wide-leg trousers.
+So chic, uh.

 Anne-Laure Mais has a similar approach to Carine Roitfeld when it comes to sultry dressing: It's all about a 50/50 ratio.
 Yes, you can see she's wearing a bodiced black dress with a thigh slit (with no bra, in true Français fashion), but the rest of her look is dishevelled and relaxed.
 Walking this line successfully?
 It's all down to confidence.

 From biker jackets to boho suede coats, bombers to blazers, French girls invest a heavy amount of cash into great outerwear.
 It means that your simple jeans, tees and shirts never have to work hard since the cover-up does all the talking for you.
 Let's face it: In our climate, you'll get the wear out of a well-chosen piece.